 All the information provided should be kept private.
 It should be seen only by you and the people who give you the care or support.

-By making a care plan you and other carers and support groups can look back at the care plan to see if it is working and you are receiving the best care that is possible.
+By making a care plan you and other carers and support groups can look back and read the plan to see if it is working and you are receiving the best care that is possible.

 You are able to change your personal care plan if you wish.
-If a doctor or nursing agency has written it for you, ask to see it at least once a year to make sure you are getting the best from your care plan and that any changes in your wishes are considered.
+If a doctor or nursing agency has written it for you, ask to see it at least once a year, This helps to make sure you are getting the best from your care plan and that any changes in your wishes are considered.